Joanna Furnace Complex

+History

-After the Civil War the charcoal-fired furnace was owned by Clement Grubb's son-in-law, L. Heber Smith, a Civil War Colonel who married Clement's daughter Ella Jane Brooke Grubb in 1868.
-It passed through several hands before Smith took ownership, probably after the war and before his marriage to Ella Jane.
-It is likely that the Grubbs assisted with the furnace's major technological upgrade in 1889, when Ella Jane was an heiress to her father's sizable estate that year.
-The furnace continued in operation under Smith until it was "blown out" after his death in 1898 at the age of 61.
-The furnace was acquired by Bethlehem Steel, who deeded it to the Hay Creek Valley Historical Association in 1979.
+After the Civil War ended, the charcoal-fired furnace was owned by Clement Grubb's son-in-law, L. Heber Smith, a former colonel who married Clement's daughter Ella Jane Brooke Grubb in 1868.
+It then passed through several hands before Smith took ownership, possibly after the war and before his marriage to Ella Jane.
+It is likely that the Grubbs assisted with the furnace's major technological upgrade in 1889, when his wife inherited her father's sizable estate that year.

+The furnace continued in operation under Smith until it was "blown out" after his death in 1898 at the age of sixty-one.
+The furnace was acquired by Bethlehem Steel, which deeded it to the Hay Creek Valley Historical Association in 1979.
 The ruins have been preserved and are open to visitors.